namazifard/RAG-OpenAI-Embedding/README.md

-# RAG System Using OpenAI Embedding and Chat
+# RAG System Using OpenAI Embedding and OpenAI Chat

 ## Install dependencies